AdinaMartha/Self-Love-Habit-Tracker/README.md

 - create, delete and add a completed session of your own custom daily and weekly habits
 - view all defined habits or those with the same periodicity
-- check your progress: view your longest streak of a certain or all habits
+- check your progress: view your longest run streak of a certain or all habits
 - test those analysing functionalities and get inspired before creating any data with some predefined habits with example tracking data of four weeks

 ## Installation